greenmtnboy/fundiverse/docs/src/install/windows.md

 ### Troubleshooting

 Fundiverse requires internet acccess to communicate with your brokerage.
-If you are behind a firewall, you may need to allow fundiverse to access the internet.
+If you are behind a firewall, you may need to allow the fundiverse backend to access the internet.